govuk-one-login/ipv-cri-address-front/README.md

 This can be run by using:

-`yarn run mock`
+`yarn run mocks`

-The frontend can be configure to use this server through changing two environment variables:
+The frontend can be configured to use this server through changing two environment variables:

-- `NODE_ENV = development` - this enables a midldeware that passes the `x-scenario-id` header from web requests through to the API.
+- `NODE_ENV = development` - this enables a middleware that passes the `x-scenario-id` header from web requests through to the API.
 - `API_BASE_URL = http://localhost:8010` - this points the frontend to the wiremock instance.

 A browser extension that can modify headers can be used to set the value of the header in a web browser.
 Example - [Mod Header](https://modheader.com)

 ## Request properties

-In order to support consisten use of headers for API requests. [middleware](./src/lib/axios.js) is applied to add an instance of [axios](https://axios-http.com/) on each reqest onto `req.axios`.
+In order to support consistent use of headers for API requests. [middleware](./src/lib/axios.js) is applied to add an instance of [axios](https://axios-http.com/) on each reqest onto `req.axios`.
 This is then reused in any code that uses the API.

 ## Testing Environment Variables